I hate rules, so I endlessly advocate that people break the rules.

 - You prefer to build solutions instead of talking about them

 - “Don’t buy another one honey, I can fix it!”

-So what is the best natural mode of operating to have?
+So which mode of operating is best?
 YOURS!

-As you go about your day, ask yourself, “How will you trust your instincts today?”
+As you go about your day, ask yourself, “How will I trust my instincts today?”